 Germany’s overseas empire was tiny.
 It was a continental power.
 Its trade routes were over land.
 In the British view, Germany had no legitimate use for a large navy.
 So the German High Seas Fleet appeared to have only one purpose – to defeat the Royal Navy and land an invasion force in Britain.
 Fiction writers were quick to pick up on that possibility and seek to warn the British public.

 The Riddle of the Sands

-The Riddle of the Sands is the story of an amateur British sailor on a yachting holiday in the Baltic who stumbles upon a German invasion plan masterminded by a renegade Englishman.
-It is also the only spy novel of the period with any enduring literary merit.
+The Riddle of the Sands is the story of an amateur British sailor on a yachting holiday in the Baltic, who stumbles upon a German invasion plan masterminded by a renegade Englishman.
+It’s also the only spy novel of the period with any enduring literary merit.

 The Riddle of the Sands is not entirely an invasion scare novel, it’s also a sailing adventure, but it presents itself as non-fiction and as a warning.
 That set the tone for Le Queux’s next great venture: a rehashed version of The Great War in England in 1897 featuring new and topical invaders.

 The Invasion of 1910: Le Queux’s Masterpiece

 Le Queux presented the Invasion of 1910 as a history book written after the conflict.
 Taking its cue from the plan in The Riddle of the Sands, the armada in the Invasion of 1910 forms up in the Frisian Islands, dashes across the North Sea and descends on Britain’s east coast.
 Le Queux adds the devilishly cunning idea of the Germans catching Britain off guard by invading on a Sunday.
 The fiends.